-60

-Minimum

-acceptable

-80 Best practic e

-100 State of the art

-Component PI Scoring issues SG60 SG80 SG100 Ecosystem Management strategy 2.5.2 a There are measures in place, if necessary which take into account the potential impacts of the UoA on key elements of the ecosystem.
-There is a partial strategy in place, if necessary, which takes into account available information and is expected to restrain impacts of the UoA on the ecosystem the Ecosystem level of perform There is a strategy that consists of a plan, in place which contains measures to address all main impacts of the UoA on the ecosystem, and at least some of these measures of the place. b The measu considered work, based on p argument (e.g., gener theory or consimilar UoA stems).
-There is some to basis for confidence measures/ par to based or information dir to but the UoA and/or the involved Testing supp confidence that the partial y/ strategy will work, bas directly about ecosystem in С The measure considered like to work, based on plausible argument (e.g., general experience, theory or comparison with similar UoAs/ species).
-There is some that the measures/partial ategy is being implemented successfully.
-There is clear to that the partial strategy/s, ategy is being implemented successfully and is achieving its objective as set out in scoring issue (a).
+60 Minimum acceptable 80 Best practic e 100 State of the art Component PI Scoring issues SG60 SG80 SG100 Ecosystem Management strategy 2.5.2 There are measures in а There are measures in place, if necessary which take into account the potential impacts of the UoA on key elements of the ecosystem.
+There is a partial strategy in place, if necessary, which takes into account available information and is expected to restrain impacts of the UoA on the ecosystem the Ecosystem level of perform There is a strategy that consists of a plan, in place which contains measures to address all main impacts of the UoA on the ecosystem, and at least some of these measure in place. place to ensure the UoA does not pose a risk of serious or irreversible harm to consultant structure and function. b The measu considered work, based on p argument (e.g., gener ence, theory or co n with similar UoA stems).
+There is some e basis for confidence measures/ par egy will work, based of information dir but the UoA and/or the tem involved There is some e that the Testing supp that the partia will work, bas directly about ecosystem in There is clea, ce that the C considered like to work, based on plausible argument (e.g., general experience, theory or comparison with similar UoAs/ species). measures/partialategy is partial strategy/s_ategy is being implemented successfully and is achieving its objective as set out in scoring issue (a).